trioni/stringcms-gui/README.md

+# String CMS

+A simple ui for managing text strings.
+Built on top of [Jitstatic](https://github.com/hheg/jitstatic)

 ## Setup

-A
-dd the endpoint you want to use:
+Add the endpoint you want to use:
 ```bash
 echo "REACT_APP_ENDPOINT=https://example.com/app/storage" > .env
 ```